Speech & Language Therapy

 Reading with TLC’s Lively Letters and Sight Words You Can See

 Sensory integration therapy, rendered by an occupational therapist, is the use of therapeutic activities focused on helping children process sensory input such as sounds, smells, tastes, brightness, movement and textures.
 Children experiencing sensory integration difficulties are not able to process sensory input smoothly and effortlessly, which can cause various problems with daily activities such as mealtime, bathing, playtime, bedtime, transitions, peer interactions, dressing, and learning.
-Sensory integration therapy can improve the child’s ability to process and respond to sensory input in an appropriate way and improve overall daily function.
-To learn more about each sensory system and review potential indicators of sensory processing difficulties, click here.
+Sensory integration occupational therapy can improve the child’s ability to process and respond to sensory input in an appropriate way and improve overall daily function.
+To learn more about each sensory system and review potential indicators of sensory processing difficulties read our 7 sensory red flags.

 Our center is fully equipped with sensory integrative and neurodevelopmental equipment to help children learn new skills, achieve greater independence and have fun!
 All OTs at Coastal Therapy are licensed by the State of Florida and certified by the American Occupational Therapy Association (AOTA).